os-fpga/RTL_Benchmark/encryption/sha/README.md

 # Design Description

-This is a collection of SHA(Secure Hash Algorithm) cores.
-These cores are non-pipelined version of SHA, and have simple interfaces with the host side.
+This is part of a collection of SHA(Secure Hash Algorithm) cores.
+This core is non-pipelined version of SHA, and has simple interfaces with the host side.

 # Utilization Report
 Synthesized on Artix-7 device using vivado.